Mymensingh: Sports

+Mymensingh has a rich football history, hosting two of Bengal's oldest tournaments, the Surya Kanta Shield and Lila Devi Shield, both established in 1914.
+Sponsored by Surya Kanta Aacherjee of the Muktagacha dynasty, the Lila Devi Shield, named after his wife, was played at the District School Ground and popular among school-goers, while the Surya Kanta Shield, held at Circuit House Park, welcomed clubs from Karachi and Calcutta.
+Initially managed by the Mymensingh Sporting Association (1914–1919), the tournaments were later conducted by Mymensingh District School from 1920, after which both became irregular.
+The Taj Mahal Shield, Surendra Sarojini Shield and Thompson Cup, were also popular football tournaments in the region.
+Mymensingh also claims to have the country's oldest football club (alongside Wari Club Dhaka), Mymensingh Mohammedan Sporting Club, apparently established in 1898.

+In 1937, when Islington Corinthians toured India and participated in two exhibition matches against Dhaka Sporting Association (DSA) in Dhaka, the majority of the DSA XI hailed from Mymensingh, most notable among them being Pakhi Sen (Bhupendramohon Sengupta), who scored the winning goal for DSA in the first match.
+The English club also played an exhibition match against the Mymensingh Sporting Association on 23 November, winning 0–6.
+In 1951, when the first inter-district football tournament was established in Eastern Bengal, Mymensingh District won two of the first three editions.
+Following the independence of Bangladesh in 1971, the region has produced national football players such as Abdul Halim and Hassan Al-Mamun.

 The "Panditparar Math" is a vast field on the bank of the Brahmaputra, in front of the Circuit House, which is used by the sports persons of the city.
-It has produced many notable cricket players like Prabir Kumar Sen, one of the few wicket keepers to stump Don Bradman and Hemanga Bose.
+It has produced many notable cricket players like Probir Sen, one of the few wicket keepers to stump Don Bradman and Hemanga Bose.
 The former vice captain of Bangladesh national cricket team, Mahmudullah was born in this district and he served Bangladesh cricket team proudly.

 Body building has become a favourite pastime for many of the young adults of the town.
 The Muslim Institute has a well equipped gymnasium since the 1950s.
 Physician Abdul Halim was a renowned bodybuilder in the 1960s who became Mr. East Pakistan in a nationwide competition.
-Farhad Ahmed Kanchon,who later became a Member of the Parliament in the late 1970s, was also a regular.
+Farhad Ahmed Kanchon, who later became a Member of the Parliament in the late 1970s, was also a regular.
+The multipurpose Rafiq Uddin Bhuiyan Stadium, located near Police Lines Road in the district, serves as the main sports venue in Mymensingh.